-Significant accounting policies: Our significant accounting policies are disclosed in Note 2 of the Partnership's consolidated financial statements for the years ended December 31, 2015, 2014, and 2013 included in the Partnership's 2015 Annual Report on Form 10-K. There have been no changes in such policies or the application of such policies during the six months ended June 30, 2016.
+Significant accounting policies: Our significant accounting policies are disclosed in the Partnership's Annual Report on Form 10-K for the year ended December 31, 2015.
+There have been no changes in such policies or the application of such policies during the nine months ended September 30, 2016.

 New accounting pronouncements: In May 2014, the Financial Accounting Standards Board (the "FASB") issued an accounting standards update on a comprehensive new revenue recognition standard that will supersede Accounting Standards Codification ("ASC") 605, Revenue Recognition.
-The new accounting guidance creates a framework under which an entity will allocate the transaction price to separate performance obligations and recognize revenue when each performance obligations is satisfied.
+The new accounting guidance creates a framework under which an entity will allocate the transaction price to separate performance obligations and recognize revenue when each performance obligation is satisfied.
 Under the new standard, entities will be required to use judgment and make estimates, including identifying performance obligations in a contract, estimating the amount of variable consideration to include in the transaction price, allocating the transaction price to each separate performance obligation, and determining when an entity satisfies its performance obligations.
 The standard allows for either "full retrospective" adoption, meaning the standard is applied to all of the periods presented with a cumulative catch-up as of the earliest period presented, or "modified retrospective" adoption, meaning the standard is applied only to the most current period presented in the financial statements with a cumulative catch-up as of the current period.
 In July 2015, the FASB decided to defer the original effective date by one year to be effective for annual reporting periods beginning after December 15, 2017 instead of December 15, 2016 for public entities.
 The Partnership is evaluating the impact that the new accounting guidance will have on its consolidated financial statements and related disclosures and has not yet determined the method by which it will adopt the standard.

-In February 2016, the FASB issued Accounting Standard Update ("ASU") No. 2016-02, Leases (Topic 842), which requires lessees to recognize the lease assets and lease liabilities classified as operating leases on the balance sheet.
+In February 2016, the FASB issued Accounting Standard Update ("ASU") No. 2016-02, Leases (Topic 842), which requires lesses to recognize the lease assets and lease liabilities classified as operating leases on the balance sheet.
 The amendment will be effective for reporting periods beginning on or after December 15, 2018, and early adoption is permitted.
 The Partnership is evaluating the impact that the new accounting guidance will have on its consolidated financial statements and related disclosures.